KamitaniLab/InterSiteNeuralCodeConversion/README.md

 - Download the brain data from [Figshare](https://figshare.com/articles/dataset/Inter-individual_deep_image_reconstruction/17985578).
 - Download the DNN features of stimuli from [Figshare](https://figshare.com/articles/dataset/Inter-individual_and_inter-site_neural_code_conversion/26860954)

-Alternatively, you can use the following commands to download specific data directly:
+Alternatively, you can use the following commands to download specific data (The data will be automatically extracted and organized into the designated directory):
  ```sh
 # In "data" directory:
 # To download the training fMRI data: